LukaDarsalia/nmt_training_pipeline/src/trainer/README.md

 - **Model Registry** – Register different model creation functions.
-Default options include loading any seq2seq model via the `auto` architecture, a `marian_custom` option for Marian models built from scratch with custom tokenizers and an `e5_m2m` encoder-decoder using multilingual-e5-large weights.
+Default options include loading any seq2seq model via the `auto` architecture, a `marian_custom` option which creates a `MarianMTModel` with custom tokenizers, and an `e5_m2m` encoder-decoder using multilingual-e5-large weights.
 - **Trainer Registry** – Swap out the training loop implementation.
 By default the pipeline uses `Seq2SeqTrainer` with an AdamW optimizer and a cosine